Papal inauguration: Inauguration of Francis

 Pope Francis celebrated his papal inauguration on 19 March 2013, the Solemnity of Saint Joseph, following his election on 13 March 2013.
 He used a mitre he has had since he first became a bishop.
 His chasuble matched the mitre.
 He used the same pastoral staff that Benedict XVI used.
 Pope Francis kept the chants and liturgical actions simple.
-The fact that he himself does not chant the liturgy has been attributed by Cardinal Timothy Dolan to his having only one lung.
+The fact that he himself did not chant the liturgy was attributed by Cardinal Timothy Dolan to his having only one lung.